 - Solent and Southampton Water SPA

 - Solent and Southampton Water Ramsar Site

 - Solent Maritime Special Area of Conservation (SAC)

 - River Itchen SAC

 - New Forest SAC

 - New Forest SPA

 - New Forest Ramsar site

+Is the project or plan directly connected with or necessary to the management of the site (provide details)?
 No - the development is not connected to, nor necessary for, the management of any European site.